microsoft/CNTK-R/README.md

 ## Installation

-To use CNTK with R you'll need to have Python with CNTK for Python already installed on your machine.
+To use CNTK with R you'll need to have the appropriate Python wheel for your system already installed.
 See
 [CNTK's documentation](https://docs.microsoft.com/en-us/cognitive-toolkit/Setup-CNTK-on-your-machine)
 for help setting up CNTK's Python wheel on your system.

 Then run the following to install CNTK's R package:

     devtools::install_github("Microsoft/CNTK-R")

+You can also take a look at our article on [setting up CNTK and CNTK-R on your machine](https://microsoft.github.io/CNTK-R//articles/installation.html).

 ## Usage